theramiyer/resume/data/_extracurricular/web-design-and-implementation.md

 - Designed the site (from a fork of Ghost's theme).
 - Implemented Slack and configured integrations for monitoring, communication and social interactions.

 > Cognizant's Code of Business Ethics allows for such work as long as the annual income from the same is under $250, and such work is carried out outside of work hours.
-Anything falling outside of those conditions has to be reported to the Human Resources.
-[Meraki&nbsp;Post](https://www.merakipost.com/about/) is a community site created and maintained by us, a group of friends with a shared interest in literature.
+[Meraki&nbsp;Post](https://www.merakipost.com/about/) is a non-profit community site created and maintained by us, a group of friends with a shared interest in literature.